 Robotic process automation (RPA) is a technology which replicates human-computer interactions.
-Unlike BPM and similar systems, RPA is not used to optimize processes by identifying and eliminating bottlenecks.
+Unlike BPM and similar systems, RPA speeds up process by eliminating heavy human tasks.
 Its main purpose is to speed process execution through the automation of individual, repetitive tasks that would otherwise be performed manually.
 The two main differences between RPA and BPM are:

 |RPA can be easily adapted to any BPM system||BPM can apply RPA as one of the approaches to eliminate bottlenecks|